wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-detect-respond-security-issues-defender-endpoint/includes/take-response-actions.md

 - **Collect an investigation package**
   - You can use an investigation package, which is a Zip file that contains information about suspicious entities and events on a device.
 Use Investigation packages to understand the present state of the affected device, and to also identify the techniques and tools that an attacker used.
 - **Run antivirus scan**
-  - You can also use next-gen protection to remotely start an antivirus scan for your devices, to find and address malware on any device.
+  - You can also use next-gen protection to remotely start an antivirus scan for your devices, to find, and address malware on any device.
 - **Restrict app execution**
   - You can restrict specific applications from running on a device.
 This is a way to prevent attackers from gaining control over your device, and prevent other devices from being compromised through the same app.
 Users will receive a notification if they attempt to start a restricted app.
 - **Isolate devices**